Private white-sand island

 The island has its own airstrip and is only accessible by plane.
 Fly into the Philippines' capital's Manila Ninoy Aquino International Airport (www.manila-airport.net), where you can pick up the super-scenic 70-minute flight to the island (not included in rates; 20kg weight limit a passenger, including hand luggage).
 Enjoy panoramic views as you wing your way there on the 19-seat twin-engine plane.

 If romance, rather than action, floats your boat, embark on one of Amanpulo's cruises, with sunset, moonlight and starlight options, as well as island-hopping jaunts to neighbouring isles.
 If you've swum to your heart's content in the pool, then why not splash your way out to the Kawayan pontoon bar, a bamboo platform raft where bartenders dish up cocktails.
-On land, tennis, walks, yoga and a gym await.
+On land, tennis, walks, daily group classes – including circuit training, Pilates and jungle runs – and a gym await.

 Amanpulo is the only resort on pristine Pamalican Island, and there are no other cafés, restaurants or businesses here.
 Luckily, the hotel's ample dining options should keep your palette tickled.